Steve Boyett: Recent fiction

 An expanded reprint of Ariel was published by Ace Books in August 2009, followed by a sequel, Elegy Beach, in November 2009.
 Mortality Bridge was published in July 2011 from Subterranean Press, and won the 2011 Emperor Norton Award for best novel by a San Francisco Bay area writer.
-Fata Morgana, a collaborative novel director and artist Ken Mitchroney, was published by Blackstone in July 2017.
+Fata Morgana, a collaborative novel with director and artist Ken Mitchroney, was published by Blackstone in July 2017.
 According to his blog, Boyett is completing Avalon Burning, a new novel in the Change series that includes Ariel and Elegy Beach.

 DJ Mix series

 Boyett is also an electronic dance music DJ known for his Podrunner podcast of dance music mixed either at constant BPM for exercise, or at varied BPM timed for training using High Intensity Interval Training (HIIT).
-Podrunner was arguably the first online music series intended for exercise, and was one of the world's most popular podcasts for nearly a decade following its debut in February 2006,.
+Podrunner was arguably the first online music series intended for exercise, and was one of the world's most popular podcasts for nearly a decade following its debut in February 2006.
 It won awards on iTunes four years in a row (2006, 2007, 2008, 2009), and has been a Top 100 Podcast since its debut.

 Groovelectric, Boyett's dance music podcast of what he calls "New Old Funk," features various styles of modern electronic dance music, including House, Progressive House, Tech House, Drum & Bass, and themed mixes.
-It has been an iTunes Top 100 Music podcast since its debut in February 2006.
+It was an iTunes Top 100 Music podcast for over a decade following its debut in February 2006.

 As a DJ, Boyett has played clubs and events in many North American cities, as well as the annual Burning Man festival.